-Partnership firm was a very popular form of business entity owing to the simplicity of formation and ease of management and termination.
+The partnership firm was a very popular form of business entity owing to the simplicity of formation and ease of management and termination.
 But now LLP over Partnership is preferred as a business entity.
-LLP Registration is optional and cost of formation is almost nil.
+LLP Registration is optional and the cost of formation is almost nil.
 It is registered under the Indian Partnership Act,1932 by filing a partnership deed with a form/affidavit along with compiled fees to the registrar of firms.
-It is created by contract and has unlimited liability i.e. the liability of the partners may also extend to their personal assets.
-It is not a separate legal entity and holds property and legal suits under the name of its partners.
-Partnership firm shall have a minimum number of two partners and a maximum of 20.
-A minor can become a partner but a foreign national cannot invest in the partnership firm.
-When a partner wishes to leave the firm he can only transfer his shares to an outsider with the consent of all other partners.
-All proceedings and functions of the firm shall be carried as per the rules and regulations as mentioned in the partnership deed.

 Advantages of LLP over Partnership

 The hybrid structure of the company and partnership form has promoted LLP over partnership due to the flexibility of running a business without being bound by legal norms.
-Start-ups made it the most desirable form of organization for small to medium scale business.
+Start-ups made it the most desirable form of organization for small to medium-scale businesses.
 LLPs are free to make their own rules of management, unlike companies.

-1. Body Corporate: LLP, over partnership which has no legal status, has a character of being a separate legal entity and can sue and be sued.
+1. Body Corporate: LLP, over a partnership that has no legal status, has a character of being a separate legal entity and can sue and be sued.
 It bears a seal on its name and the members are considered distinct from the organization.
-It can also dispose and hold property in its own name.
+It can also dispose of and hold property in its own name.

-2.Liability: The unlimited liability of partner has been a noticeable predicament which has been overcome by LLP over partnership.
+2.Liability: The unlimited liability of a partner has been a noticeable predicament that has been overcome by LLP over a partnership.
 LLP is a distinct identity from its members thus liability lies on the firm and not on its owners.
 No partner shall be asked to pay from his personal assets after he has paid an amount to the extent of his share in the capital.

 3.Freedom of management: The LLP agreement is not largely influenced by the Limited Liability Partnership Act,2008.
 The act gives the partners the flexibility to choose the way to manage their affairs and regulate their functions.